 We operate in a capital intensive industry which requires significant amounts of investment, and we fund a portion of this investment through long-term bank debt.
-Our subsidiaries have entered into individual credit facilities in order to finance the acquisition of the vessels owned by these subsidiaries and for general corporate purposes.
-The durations until maturity of our various credit facilities outstanding in December 31, 2010, range from 5 to 13 years, and they are repaid by semiannual principal installments and a balloon payment due on maturity.
-We pay interest on these facilities which is based on floating rate LIBOR plus an applicable margin.
-The obligations under our credit facilities are secured by first priority mortgages over the vessels owned by the respective borrower subsidiaries, first priority assignments of all insurances and earnings of the mortgaged vessels and guarantees by Safe Bulkers, Inc.
+Our subsidiaries have generally entered into individual credit facilities in order to finance the acquisition of the vessels owned by these subsidiaries and for general corporate purposes.
+The durations until maturity of our 16 credit facilities outstanding on December 31, 2011, ranged from four to 12 years, and they are generally repaid by semiannual principal installments and a balloon payment for 13 out of 15 of them, due on maturity except for the Maxdeka and Shikoku loan facilities, which are repayable in semi-annual installments.
+We generally pay interest on these facilities which bear interest at LIBOR plus a margin, except for the Maxdeka and Shikoku loan facilities, under which a portion of the principal amounts bear interest at the Commercial Interest Reference Rate published by the Organization for Economic Cooperation and Development ("OECD") applicable on the date of signing of the relevant loan agreements.
+The obligations under our credit facilities are secured by, among other types of security, first priority mortgages over the vessels owned by the respective borrower subsidiaries, first priority assignments of all insurances and earnings of the mortgaged vessels and guarantees by Safe Bulkers, Inc.

-During 2010, we drew down loans totaling \$74.5 million and we repaid \$51.0 million of our indebtedness.
-As of December 31, 2010, we had 14 outstanding credit facilities with a combined outstanding balance of \$494.7 million.
-These credit facilities have maturity dates between 2015 and 2023.
-For a description of our credit facilities as of December 31, 2010, please see Note 9 to our financial statements included at the end of this annual report.
-During 2011, we plan to repay approximately \$27.7 million of our long-term debt outstanding as of December 31, 2010.
-During 2010, we entered into a new credit facility in the amount of \$24.0 million that is available until April 30, 2011 and that will be secured by the vessel Panayiota K. Additionally, during 2010, we accepted a commitment letter from a bank for a credit facility for up to \$58.7 million, which will be used for the financing of the acquisition of Hull 1074.
-This credit facility will be made available after delivery from the shipyard of Hull 1074 and upon commencement of her contracted employment.
-For more information regarding these credit facilities, please refer to Note 12(b) of the financial statements included at the end of this annual report.
+During 2011, we drew down loans totaling \$84.0 million and we repaid \$94.5 million of our indebtedness.
+As of December 31, 2011, we had 16 outstanding credit facilities with a combined outstanding balance of \$484.3 million.
+These debt facilities have maturity dates between 2015 and 2023.
+For a description of our debt facilities as of December 31, 2011, please see Note 7 to our financial statements included at the end of this annual report.
+During 2012, we plan to repay approximately \$18.5 million of our long-term debt outstanding as of December 31, 2011.
+During 2011, we entered into a new credit facility in the amount of \$52.8 million for Pelopidas and we entered into a new credit facility in the amount of \$38.4 million for Venus Horizon.
+Additionally, during 2011, we accepted a commitment letter from a bank for a credit facility for up to \$20.0 million, which will be used for the financing of the acquisition of Hull No. 616, the documentation for which was concluded in February 2012.
+This credit facility will be made available after delivery from the shipyard of Hull No .
+616 .
+Additionally, during February 2012, we accepted a commitment letter from a bank for a credit facility for up to \$18.0 million, which will be used for the financing of the acquisition of Hull No .
+631 .
+For more information regarding these credit facilities, please refer to Notes 10(b) and 23(b) of the financial statements included at the end of this annual report.